NebularFX/configure-ad/README.md

 <img src="https://i.imgur.com/Sbveb3A.png" height="80%" width="80%" alt="Install AD"/>
 </p>
 <p>
 Now we can focus on installing Active Directory.
 First, open the DC-1 VM.
-You can open up command prompt and type hostname to quickly differntiate between both VMs.
+You can open up command prompt and type hostname to quickly differentiate between both VMs.
 Head over to the server manager which can be found through the search bar or on the task bar.
-Next click on add roles and features.
-Here you will pretty much just click next until you get to server roles.
+Next click on "add roles and features".
+Here you will pretty much just click "Next" until you get to server roles.
 This is where you will click on "Active Directory Domain Services".
-Just click next for the rest and install to finish.
+Just click "Next" for the rest and "Install" to finish.
 </p>
 <br />